-Michael Speer enters his fourth season as the Mustangs head coach/throws coach.
+Michael Speer became the Mustangs head coach/throws coach in 2010.
 He has coached the past three seasons at Tracy High School.
 During that time, he has coached state qualifying athletes.
 He recently graduated from California State University, Stanislaus with a degree in Kinesiology.
 He is pursuing a career in teaching and coaching.
 His goal is for the Delta throwers is to get to a level where their academic and throwing achievements will be recognized by four-year colleges.
 Speers has also been a member of the Delta Football coaching staff for the past two seasons.
 He was a linebacker for the Delta Mustangs in 2004 & 2005.

 Pole Vault Coach

-Mike Sandler is entering his thrid year as the Pole Vault Coach at Delta College.
+Mike Sandler began as the Pole Vault Coach at Delta College in 2011.
 Since his addition, the Mustangs have steadily improved and attracted some of the area's finest vaulters.
 Delta's Track and Field team enjoys success at the next level and hopes to continue growing and adding to the success of Delta's Track and Field program.
 Coach Sandler is also the wrestling coach at Delta College.

 Lester began coaching at Delta College in 1984-1986.
 He then coached as an assistant coach at St. Mary’s High School from 1988 – 2001 and again from 2002-2009.
 From 1998-2001 he was on the Kids on Track Youth Team board and a jump coach.
 He has been a clinic presenter at many local high schools.
 Lester was a teacher and administrator for several years in the Stockton Unified School District as well as a college administrator, instructor and counselor at San Jose State University and San Jose City Community College.

-Don Tisher is currently in his second season of coaching distance runners at Delta College and brings an array of talent to the Delta College track coaching staff.
+Don Tisher began coaching distance runners at Delta College in 2012 and brings an array of talent to the Delta College track coaching staff.
 On top of his 35 years of coaching experience, he is a retiree of the San Joaquin County Sheriffs Dept. Don started coaching when he was 18 years old and a student at Delta College.
 He has coached multiple sports including Baseball, Soccer, Football, Track & Field and Cross Country ranging from youth to college level.
 Along with his position at Delta College, he also is currently coaching at East Union High School in Manteca.
 Coach Tisher has been called an “athlete’s coach”.
 He relates to each player and treats them with respect.
 He is interested in developing the whole person which includes: skills relevant for winning, a competitive spirit and most importantly good sportsmanship/citizenship.

-Arthur Jones enters his first year as the hurdles coach with San Joaquin Delta College Track and Field Program in 2014.
+Arthur Jones joinged as the hurdles coach with San Joaquin Delta College Track and Field Program in 2014.